 - Problem tenants.

 This isn't an exhaustive list though.
-We've covered more issues you may come across in this article:
+We've covered more issues in this article:

 Do all properties sold at auction have something wrong with them?

 This is a common misconception about property auctions.
-Just because house auctions can be an effective way to sell problem properties, it doesn't mean that all the properties sold at auction are "problem properties".
+Just because house auctions are an effective way to sell problem properties, it doesn't mean that properties need to have a problem in order to be sold at auction.

 1.3.
 Choosing auction due to "Personal" circumstances